toledy/spotify/generate_playlist.md

 **Future Work**

 Potential additional insights and improved model accuracy could be gained in future work by expanding the feature space to include for example non-linearities and polynomial interaction terms.
-Also, the playlist generation feature could be further enhanced if songs were sampled from a broader range of playlists (and not just from the predicted most succesful playlist) through the use of advanced stochastic optimization algorithms.
+Also, the playlist generation feature could be further enhanced if songs were sampled from a broader range of playlists (and not just from the predicted most successful playlist) through the use of advanced stochastic optimization algorithms.